 All patients in clinical trials are carefully monitored and during treatment follow-up as applicable per individual protocol requirements.

-Of the approximately 120 adult and pediatric clinical trials open to participation each year, the CTU enters an average of 300 new patients while continuing to follow thousands of participants in long-term follow up.
-Clinical research conducted at CCMB incorporates studies offered through cooperative groups, pharmaceutical companies and in-house research.
+Of the approximately 120 adult and pediatric clinical trials open to participate each year, the CTU enters an average of 300 new patients while continuing to follow thousands of participants in long-term follow-up.
+Clinical research conducted at CCMB incorporates studies offered through cooperative groups, pharmaceutical companies, and in-house research.
 Patients participating in these studies have access to some of the most innovative and cutting edge treatments, tests or prevention tools available.

 The CTU has extensive experience across a spectrum of clinical trial activities, and offers the following services:

 Breast Cancer Prevention Trial (BCPT) in the 1990s looked at Tamoxifen for preventing breast cancer.
 Manitoba accrued 140 of the 13,388 women.
 Study results in April 1998 showed a 49 % reduction in breast cancer among the high-risk women who took Tamoxifen.